-You can also turn to more than 1500 Registered Education Providers (REPs) for project management training and continuing development.
-For those in college, the PMI Global Accreditation Center for Project Management Education Programs has recognized more than 85 undergraduate and graduate degree programs.
+You can also turn to more than 1600 Registered Education Providers (R.E.P.s) for project management training and continuing development.
+For those in college, the PMI Global Accreditation Center for Project Management Education Programs has recognized nearly 100 degree programs in institutions worldwide.
+Learn more.

 PMI is governed by a 15-member volunteer Board of Directors.
 Each year PMI members elect five directors to three-year terms.
 Three directors elected by others on the Board serve one-year terms as officers.

 Day-to-day PMI operations are guided by the Executive Management Group and professional staff at the Global Operations Center located near Philadelphia.
 Learn more about our Board and executives.